Angel Mounds

 The Power of the Mounds

-Nearly 1,000 years ago, Angel Mounds was a thriving center for agriculture and trade.
-Today, you can see recreations of fortification palisade walls and visit a new interpretive center where guests can engage in the stories of the past told by the living descendants of this Mississippian society.
+Nearly 800 years ago, Angel was a thriving center for agriculture and trade.
+Today, you can see recreations of fortification palisade walls and tour an interpretive center to engage in the stories of the past told by the living descendants of this Mississippian society.

 Ancestral Echoes in Today’s Voices

-Step inside our newly transformed interpretive center to hear modern perspectives of Angel Mounds and the significance it still holds today directly from native descendants of the Mississippian culture.
+Step inside our newly transformed interpretive center to hear modern perspectives of Angel Mounds and the significance it still holds today directly from the descendants of this Mississippian community.
 Discover beautiful artworks created by the indigenous artists of today alongside the artifacts that inspired them.

-The transformation was completed in collaboration with artists and historians from federally recognized tribes including Miami (in Oklahoma), Osage Nations, Quapaw and Shawnee among many others, and the IU Museum of Archaeology and Anthropology (IUMAA).
+This transformation was completed in collaboration with artists and historians who are living descendants in today’s federally recognized tribal nations including Delaware, Miami, Osage, Quapaw and Shawnee nations, among many others, and the IU Museum of Archaeology and Anthropology (IUMAA).
 The project was made possible by $4 million in funding from the state of Indiana and a $2.5 million grant from Lilly Endowment Inc.

 Take a Hike!

-Walk outside the new interpretive center and take in the expansive view before you head out to explore the natural beauty of the Angel Mounds loop trail.
-Stop at the interest points dotted along the roughly 4-mile trail for a unique perspective of how the mounds were constructed and what they looked like to the Native people who lived here long ago.
+Walk outside and take in the expansive view before you head out to explore the natural beauty of the Angel Mounds loop trail.
+Stop at the interest points dotted along the roughly 1.4-mile trail for a unique perspective of how the mounds were constructed and what they looked like to the people who lived here long ago.

 Trail at Angel Mounds